 Government agencies require makers of implantable devices to contact people in case of emergencies related to the device.
 LivaNova has a list of people who have had the generator and lead implanted.
 The information is kept in confidential files and is a permanent record of the implantation surgery.
-In some cases, the file has information on seizures.
 LivaNova will release a file only if required by law.

-CAUTION: Send LivaNova a change of address notice if you move (see "Contacts and Resources" on page 41).
+CAUTION: Send LivaNova a change of address notice if you move (see "Contacts and Resources" on page 42).